HQInterview/BI-developer/README.md

 * `bi_data` = schema which includes the tables for the BI team
 * `valid_offer_available_flag` = indication if a hotel has a valid offer during the specified period (at least 1 minute within the 1 hour)
 * `price_isd` = the `original_price` converted to USD
+* `valid_from_date` / `valid_to_date` = indication of time date&time when the offer became active / inactive.
+Please note the offers cannot overlap for one hotel with the same parameters (checkin, checkout, source, breakfast)

 #### ETLs